Nicolas Duval

 ·

-Mugwort (Artemisia vulgaris) is a hardy perennial herb with distinctive silvery-green, feathery leaves.
-It delivers an earthy, slightly bitter flavor profile.
-For centuries, people have incorporated it into teas, smoking blends, and various herbal traditions.
-Many appreciate its calming properties and its reputation for encouraging vivid dreams.
+Mugwort (Artemisia vulgaris) is a hardy perennial herb with silvery-green, feathery leaves and an earthy, slightly bitter taste.
+For centuries, people have used it in teas, smoking blends, and herbal traditions.
+Many enjoy its calming properties and reputation for encouraging vivid dreams.1

 Common name(s): Common wormwood, felon herb, chrysanthemum weed, wild wormwood, and St. John's plant.